Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/HLS/README.md

 ## Vitis Simulation

-Both AXI implementations have dedicated testbenches meant for testing AES encryption and decryption.
+The AXI-Stream implementations has a dedicated testbench meant for testing AES encryption and decryption.
 Running the C Simulation will check the difference of the encryption and decryption output against a golden output data file to validate the C code runs properly.
+These golden data files have also been validated against various online AES tools.

 ## Vitis Synthesis